-In Centavo City, 1912, Wildcat “Wildy” Jackson dreams of striking oil somehow, although she has neither land nor knowhow.
+In the show Wildcat, based in 1912 at Centavo City, Wildcat “Wildy” Jackson dreams of striking oil somehow, although she has neither land nor knowhow.
 A crew foreman, Joe Dynamite, agrees to work with her despite his doubts of finding oil, but eventually Wildy’s persistence is rewarded.

 Photo by Friedman-Abeles © The New York Public Library for the Performing Arts